- Catalog Manager

 Select File > Save and Release Record.Using the repository search, you should be able to locate the RVK authority record with an Authorities search.RVK Authority Record

-- Use repository search to locate the bibliographic record with which you want to work, and click Edit to open the record in the MD Editor.
+- Use a search to locate the bibliographic record with which you want to work, and select Edit to open the record in the MD Editor.

 - Select Edit > Add Field to add the 084 field.